w3c/sustainableweb-wsg/explainer.md

 There is plenty of opportunity to reduce that impact, and many organizations want to do so.
 Reasons include cost-saving, legal compliance and corporate responsibility.

-Hands-on advice on how to make digital products and services more sustainable is not currently available in a systematic, widely reviewed, openly developed, and standardised format.
+Hands-on advice on how to make digital products and services more sustainable is not currently available in a systematic, widely reviewed, openly developed, and standardized format.

 ## Approach